hamzafer/TEXMET/README.md

 # TeXMET: Curated Textile Dataset from the Metropolitan Museum of Art

 ## Overview
 **TeXMET** is a high-quality, manually curated dataset of textile and tapestry objects from the Metropolitan Museum of Art's Open Access collection.
-This dataset has been carefully cleaned, validated, and optimized for computer vision and machine learning applications.
+This dataset has been carefully cleaned, validated, and optimized for computer vision and deep learning applications.

 ## 🎯 TEXMET FINAL - CURATED DATASET
-**1,697 premium quality objects** - Manually curated and validated!
 - **Total Images**: 18,644 high-resolution images
 - **Unique Objects**: 1,697 textile/tapestry objects
 - **Average Resolution**: 3.3 MP (1557 x 1631 pixels)